Mastercard/flow/IMPLEMENTATION_STATUS.md

 normalization; only final evidence prose changed afterwards.
 This selected gate is not the full suite, IDE or workload acceptance.

-Ticket 19 still needs native-token query propagation, cooperative hooks, the accepted 250 ms check cadence and reachable owner drain budget.
+At this historical ticket-18 checkpoint, ticket 19 still needed native-token query propagation, cooperative hooks, the accepted
+250 ms check cadence and reachable owner drain budget.
 No uniform Launcher, remote, IDE or hard-kill cleanup bound is claimed.
 Capture/report/replay remain guarded;
-ticket 23's original accumulated native REPORT T30 and final-only obligations are not waived.
+ticket 23's then-unfinished accumulated native REPORT T30 and final-only obligations were not waived.
 Ticket 17's real consumer DB/browser/background-owner audits and broader artifact/log/retained-reference integration remain 25.
 Intended IntelliJ checks, the manual 6,000-flow workload and the full suite remain deferred until the end.